Student Health Administration

 Fund B does not provide coverage for hospitalization.
 UNMC requires full-time students to have inpatient hospitalization health insurance.
 Students may purchase the University-endorsed student health insurance plan through United Healthcare Student Recourses or purchase a private plan through an independent agency that is equivocal to the University-endorsed student health insurance plan.

 Illness or Injury Away from the UNMC Campus

 Dental services are not covered under Student Health Fund B. Check your coverage under the United Healthcare Student Recourses Insurance Plan.
-The College of Dentistry Clinics in Lincoln offers general dental services and specialty services in endodontics, oral surgery, orthodontics, pedodontics and periodontics.
+The College of Dentistry clinics in Lincoln offer general dental services and specialty services in endodontics, oral surgery, orthodontics, pedodontics and periodontics.
 The College of Dentistry Clinic in the University of Nebraska Outpatient Care Center in Omaha offers services in general dentistry, pedodontics and oral and maxillofacial surgery.
 These services are available to the general public on an appointment basis.

 Your Rights and Responsibilities as a Patient

 Student Health staff strongly believe that each person is entitled to certain rights as a patient.
 Additionally, each patient has certain responsibilities.
 Together, these ensure that each individual receives the appropriate medical care and personal services he/she deserves.
 The following Patient Bill of Rights and Responsibilities was established.

 - Access care and treatment regardless of race, creed, sex, national origin or religion.